IsraelVow/Health-Insurance-Cost-Analysis-Dashboard/README.md

 ## Introduction

-Welcome to the Cost Efficiency Analysis project focused on evaluating and estimating the cost of healthcare services provided by Almadina Clinic to Health Maintenance Organizations (HMOs).
+Welcome to the Cost Efficiency Analysis project focused on assessing and evaluating the cost of healthcare services provided by Almadina Clinic to Health Maintenance Organizations (HMOs).
 This project aims to gain valuable insights into the cost structure, identify cost drivers, and make data-driven decisions to mitigate or minimize cost implications, thereby improving the overall financial efficiency of the healthcare services provided to HMOs.

 ## Project Background